 A UE shall assume that reception occasions of a physical broadcast channel (PBCH), PSS, and SSS are in consecutive symbols, as defined in [4, TS 38.211], and form a SS/PBCH block.
 The UE shall assume that SSS, PBCH DM-RS, and PBCH data have the same EPRE.

-For a half frame with SS/PBCH blocks, the first symbol indexes for candidate SS/PBCH blocks are determined according to the subcarrier spacing of SS/PBCH blocks as follows.
+For a half frame with SS/PBCH blocks, the first symbol indexes for candidate SS/PBCH blocks are determined according to the subcarrier spacing of SS/PBCH blocks as follows, and the 1st slot with the candidate SS/PBCH blocks is the 1st slot of this half frame.

 - Case A - 15 kHz subcarrier spacing: the first symbols of the candidate SS/PBCH blocks have indexes of {2, 8} + 14*n.
 For carrier frequencies smaller than or equal to 3 GHz, n=0, 1.
 For carrier frequencies larger than 3 GHz and smaller than or equal to 6 GHz, n=0, 1, 2, 3.